rubyguides

 Each command must know how to undo itself.
 When a new command executes, the redo stack clears because redo history becomes irrelevant after a new action.

-Composite Commands
+Composite commands

 Sometimes you want to treat a group of commands as a single unit.
 The composite command pattern wraps multiple commands behind a single interface.